-- Superhero figurines and dolls
+- Figurines and dolls

 - Children’s tools and toolboxes

 While many objects can be made for simple enjoyment, 3D prints can also be educational so making skeletons or building blocks can help your child learn about biology and engineering.
 Let your child’s imagination run wild and the adventure begin.

 Are 3D printers safe for kids?